heejung/deep-learning/README.md

 ### 4. Generate Faces (GAN - Generative Adversarial Networks)
 Define two adversarial networks, a generator and discriminator, and train them until you can generate realistic faces.

+### 5. Deploying a Sentiment Analysis Model (deploy on SageMaker)
+Build and deploy a neural network which predicts the senstiment of a user-provided movie review.
+In addition, create a simple web app that uses the deployed model.

 ## Computer Vision

 ### 1. Facial Keypoint Detection (CNN to detect facial keypoints)